anand92490/bamazon_cli_sql/README.md

 **Node** is required to run this application. [download node.js](https://nodejs.org/en/download/)

 1. Clone the repository.
-2. Install inquirer NPM by typing [npm install inquirer](https://www.npmjs.com/package/inquirer) on your terminal/bash
+2. Install inquirer NPM by typing [npm install inquirer](https://www.npmjs.com/package/inquirer) on your command line.
-3. Install MySQL NPM by typing [npm install mysql](https://www.npmjs.com/package/mysql) on your terminal/bash
+3. Install MySQL NPM by typing [npm install mysql](https://www.npmjs.com/package/mysql) on your command line.

 # How the app works?
 How to use the app?